alccrts/SQL_Projects/Data Cleaning (The Met Art Data).md

 ![image](https://github.com/alccrts/SQL_Projects/assets/138128361/c5125e63-047a-41af-825c-28f740256db5)

 I repeated this for the `object_name` column.
 The results showed similar categories such as 'Platter' and 'Meat Platter' and 'Shoe Buckle' and 'Buckle'.
-If possible, I would consults with the owner of the dataset to confirm whether or not the distinction between these categories were important.
-For the sake of this project, I have decided they are not important to so I have changed combined the similar categories using the following query.
+If possible, I would consult with the owner of the dataset to confirm whether or not the distinction between these categories were important.
+For the sake of this project, I have decided they are not important so I have combined the similar categories using the following query.

 ```sql